hackingmaterials/atomate/docs/_sources/running_workflows.rst.txt

          0.500000000         0.500000000         0.000000000

 Note that this does not have to be a POSCAR.
 You can also supply multiple formats supported by pymatgen, including: Crystallographic Information File (CIF), POSCAR/CONTCAR, CHGCAR, vasprun.xml, CSSR, Netcdf and pymatgen's JSON serialized structures.
+There are many thousands of structures available from the Materials Project that can be run directly in atwf or by creating ``Structure`` objects with pymatgen's ``MPRester``.

 There are multiple ways of defining the workflow to execute on the structure.
 We'll go over 3 options.